AbhayVG/EM619-MLPA-assignment1/README.md

     plt.scatter(X[:, 0], X[:, 1], c=y)
     ```

     a) Show the usage of *your decision tree* on the above dataset.
 The first 70% of the data should be used for training purposes and the remaining 30% for test purposes.
-Show the accuracy, per-class precision and recall of the decision tree you implemented on the test dataset. **[0.5 mark]**
+Show the accuracy, per-class precision and recall of the decision tree you implemented on the test dataset.

     b) Use 5 fold cross-validation on the dataset.
-Using nested cross-validation find the optimum depth of the tree. **[1 mark]**
+Using nested cross-validation find the optimum depth of the tree.

     > You should be editing `classification-exp.py` for the code containing the above experiments.

 2.
-    a) Show the usage of your decision tree for the [automotive efficiency](https://archive.ics.uci.edu/ml/datasets/auto+mpg) problem. **[0.5 marks]**
+    a) Show the usage of your decision tree for the [automotive efficiency](https://archive.ics.uci.edu/ml/datasets/auto+mpg) problem.

-    b) Compare the performance of your model with the decision tree module from scikit learn. **[0.5 marks]**
+    b) Compare the performance of your model with the decision tree module from scikit learn.

    > You should be editing `auto-efficiency.py` for the code containing the above experiments.

 3. Create some fake data to do some experiments on the runtime complexity of your decision tree algorithm.
 Create a dataset with N samples and M binary features.
 Vary M and N to plot the time taken for: 1) learning the tree, 2) predicting for test data.
 How do these results compare with theoretical time complexity for decision tree creation and prediction.
-You should do the comparison for all the four cases of decision trees. **[1 marks]**
+You should do the comparison for all the four cases of decision trees.

     >You should be editing `experiments.py` for the code containing the above experiments.